anuragpp08/ExAI/docs/source/buildcustom.rst

                 dbc.Row([
                     dbc.Col([
                         html.H1("Custom Demonstration:"),
-                        html.H3("How to build your own layout using ExplainerComponents.")
+                        html.H3("How to build your own layout using ExComponents.")
                     ])
                 ]),
                 dbc.Row([